ncsu-decifr/tbas-tutorial/tutorial6.md

-# Tutorial 6: Using a Metadata Enhanced PhyloXML (MEP) file to update trees
+# Tutorial 6: Perform phylogeny-based placement using a user-uploaded Newick tree or Metadata Enhanced PhyloXML (MEP) file

 **Main Contents**
 [Step 1](#step1): Uploading a tree using Newick file